ResearchComputing/Documentation/docs/software/Containerizationon.md

 ### Docker Hub

 Docker Hub is Docker’s solution for cloud storage of Docker images.
 Docker Hub is a repository system that allows users of docker to upload or download docker images from public or private repositories.
 Unlimited public repositories are available for free while users are limited to 1 private repository on free accounts.
-To pull an image from Docker Hub, simply type:
+To pull an image from Docker Hub, use the command:

 ```
 docker pull <image-name>